Pony23333/Pytorch_VideoFolder/README.md

 ## To do
 The video loading could be accelarated by using another thread.
 But a lot of work need to be done for Queue structure in Python3.

+## Update
+As currently I'm solving a video classfication task where the data I got for each category is extremely inbalanced, I modified this videofolder to give it ability of handling unbalanced cases.
+Generally, the idea is get the size of each category and find the minimum size.
+Then a threshold can be set as p*min_size where p is the portion e.g. 1.2.
+If a dataset contains more files than this threshold, only a certain number of files will be randomly (without replacement) loaded to the dataset.